 Denominations.

-You may buy each bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
+- You may buy each Jubilee Fixed Rate bond in a minimum denomination of \$25,000 and integral multiples of \$5,000 in excess of \$25,000.
 In addition, if you have purchased a minimum of \$25,000 of bonds of a certain maturity period in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bonds of the same maturity period in denominations of \$5,000 or integral multiples of \$5,000.
+Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement. - You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 and integral multiples of \$25,000 in excess of \$100,000. - You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 and integral multiples of \$500 in excess of \$5,000.
+In addition, if you have purchased a minimum of \$5,000 of bonds of a certain maturity period in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bonds of the same maturity period in denominations of \$500 or integral multiples of \$500.
 Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement.

 Issue Dates and Sales Periods.
-Bonds will be issued on the 1st, 8th, 15th and 22nd of each month (each, an "Issue Date").
-There will be four sales periods per month: bonds issued on the 8th of the month will be offered from the 1st of the month through the 7th of the month, bonds issued on the 15th of the month will be offered from the 8th of the month through the 14th of the month, bonds issued on the 22nd of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month.
-In order to purchase a bond of a specific Issue Date, your subscription must be accepted by Israel before such Issue Date (or before such other date as may be announced).
-If your subscription is accepted by Israel on or after an Issue Date (or such other date), your bond will be issued on a subsequent Issue Date.
-Unless sales of a certain bond are suspended, a subscription will be accepted by Israel if it is in a form acceptable to Israel before the designated date as set forth above.
+The bonds will be issued on the 1st and 15th of each month (each, an "Issue Date").
+There will be two (2) sales periods per month:

+- bonds issued on the 15th of the month will be offered from the 1st of the month through the 14th of the month; and - bonds issued on the 1st of the month will be offered from the 15th of the month preceding the Issue Date through the last day of that month.

+In order to purchase a bond of a specific Issue Date, your subscription must be accepted by or on behalf of Israel before such Issue Date (or before such other date as may be announced).
+If your subscription is accepted by or on behalf of Israel on or after an Issue Date (or such other date), your bond will be issued on a subsequent Issue Date.
+However, if you are reinvesting a matured State of Israel Bond, in order for your new bond to be issued on the maturity date of your reinvested bond, your subscription must be accepted by or on behalf of Israel within five (5) calendar days after the maturity date of your reinvested bond (or, if such date falls on a non-Business Day, the first Business Day after such date).
+Unless sales of a certain bond are suspended, a subscription will be accepted by or on behalf of Israel if it is in a form acceptable to Israel before the designated date as set forth above.

 Maturity.
 Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fifth (5th) or tenth (10th) anniversary, as the case may be, of the Issue Date of your bond occurs.
-For example, a 3-Year Jubilee Fixed Rate Bond issued on August 15, 2007 will mature on August 1, 2010 (i.e., 2 years, 11 months and 16 days from the bond's Issue Date).
+For example, a 3-Year Jubilee Fixed Rate Bond issued on August 15, 2015 will mature on August 1, 2018.
+If your Issue Date is the 15th of the month, your bond will mature two (2) weeks less than the total number of years of the bond.
 When the bonds become payable, you will receive the face amount of the bonds in United States currency.